Picketlaw Water Treatment Works

 Picketlaw Water Treatment Works is nearing the end of its operational life and is being decommissioned.

-To improve the resilience and quality of water to Newton Mearns, Eaglesham and East Kilbride, customers' supply will be switched from Picketlaw to Drumoyhill and Daer.
+To improve the resilience and quality of water to Newton Mearns, Eaglesham, and East Kilbride, customer's water supplies will be switched from Picketlaw Water Treatment Works (WTW) to Drumoyhill and Daer WTW.

 Supplies are being switched from Picketlaw